burakai/Weld-Defect-Detection-with-U-Net/README.md

 # itu-cv

-It's an implemention of a open source project as the final project of the BLG 506E - Computer Vision course in Istanbul Technical Unversity.
+It's an implementation of the original U-net algorithm as a final project for the course "BLG 506E - Computer Vision" at Istanbul Technical University.

 Dataset is avaliable on: